digitallyinduced/ihp/Guide/authentication.markdown

 type instance CurrentUserRecord = User
 ```

-The `instance HasNewSessionUrl User` tells the auth module where to redirect a user in case the user tries to access a action that requires login.
+The `instance HasNewSessionUrl User` tells the auth module where to redirect a user in case the user tries to access an action that requires login.
 The definition of [`CurrentUserRecord`](https://ihp.digitallyinduced.com/api-docs/IHP-LoginSupport-Types.html#t:CurrentUserRecord) tells the auth system to use our `User` type within the login system.

 We also need to add the type definitions for the `SessionsController`: